How to Increase Search Visibility with Passage Indexing

 If you’re starting a new website or attempting to rank shallow long-form content for long-tail keywords, it might be more difficult if this expands the scope of competition.

-Traditional indexing allows Google to surfaces content from the pages most relevant to the search query.
-Passage indexing, on the other hand, allows Google to surface content from the passages most relevant to the search query, regardless of the page’s overall relevance.
+Traditional ranking allows Google to surfaces content from the pages most relevant to the search query.
+Passage Ranking, on the other hand, allows Google to surface content from the passages most relevant to the search query, regardless of the page’s overall relevance.
 In theory, this might make it more difficult for content targeting long-tail keywords.
 Instead of just competing with other content about your long-tail keyword, you may be competing with more broad content containing a passage about that long-tail keyword.
 If Google thinks the source of that broad content offers more value, it might rank it more prominently than your content.

 As of now, Google says this will affect around 7% of all search queries.
 However, this number will probably go up significantly as Google refines the algorithm.